w779431h/edinboro-gitlab-assignment/README.md

   come from the Gitlab server when the student pushes.
 The scripts use push times, not commit times.
 * Students **must** push their work to the master branch before the assignment due date.
 If students commit on time, but forgets to push until after the due date, their work is considered late.
+* When students clone their repo with http url, they might get the error `fatal: repository 'https://git.uwaterloo.ca/...' not found`.
+  Fix this by using the url `https://<questID>@git.uwaterloo.ca/...` instead (add Quest ID to url).

 ## Script Documentation